hanaa-mohamed/cpprelude/docs/CPPrelude.md

 ## How to contribute

-Feel free to fork and create pull requests at any time. and it would be nice if you involved any one of the developers with you from the start to guide you, or maybe discuss your idea itself. developers mails are up above
+Feel free to fork and create pull requests at any time.
+It would be nice if you involved any one of us with you from the start to guide you, or maybe discuss your idea itself (Developers e-mails are up above).